jessepav/libgdx-wiki-old/3D-Particle-Effects.md

 * PointSprites
 * ModelInstance

-**Billboards** are sprites that always face the camera (the Decal class in libgdx is essentially a billboard).
+**Billboards** are sprites that always face the camera (the Decal class in libGDX is essentially a billboard).

 **PointSprites** draw a sprite to a single 3d point.
 They are simpler than billboards, but more efficient.
 The dust and explosion effects in the following video are done with PointSprites: [3D Tank Battle video](https://www.youtube.com/watch?v=lt9kYDb9p78).
 More information about point sprites in OpenGL: http://www.informit.com/articles/article.aspx?p=770639&seqNum=7